photo credits at page bottom

 Situations will premiere at l'Agora de la danse in Montreal, September 2015.

-other.
-Through dance and physical engagement, this sextet activates modes of masculine togetherness that open a dialogue
+Through dance and physical engagement, Situations activates modes of masculine togetherness that open a dialogue

 As the plurality of the title suggests, the